For Fees Payment: http://finance.lakeheadu.ca/

 For further information regarding course load, see the Definitions on page 44 in the University Regulations section of this Calendar.

 OFFER OF ADMISSION

-Students who intend to pay their fees with Provincial/Territorial/Federal funds should apply for financial assistance to their respective student aid programs prior to the end of June each year for the Fall/Winter Term and before the end of March each year for the Spring/Summer Term.
+Students who intend to pay their fees with Provincial/Territorial/Federal funds should apply for financial assistance to their respective student aid programs prior to the end of June each year.

-If applications are made after these dates, there is a chance that funds may not be available before the financial deadlines for each term.
+If applications are made after this date, there is a chance that funds might not be available to pay first installment of fees.
 Students would then be required to fund their first installments out of their own resources unless proof of funding can be provided (Notice of Assessment).

 Students who have not picked up their student loans within the first 10 days of each term, will be charged a late payment fee.